Speakers

 01062 Dresden

-Pure Salzer
+Reiner Salzer

 The development of chemistry into an independent branch of science

-The work situation of chemists in Europe
+The working situation of chemists in Europe

 01326 Dresden: Professor Dr. Horst Hartmann